tomaskul/tomaskul.github.io/collections/_posts/2022-07-25-bikepacking-second-city-divide-pt1.md

 title: "Bikepacking Second City Divide 2022 (Pt.1)"
 comments: false
 description: "TODO"
-keywords: "bikepacking, cycling, SCD, SCD_00, Second City Divide, gravel, Glasgow, Manchester, travel, leisure, 2022, Scotland, rough stuff"
+keywords: "bikepacking, cycling, SCD, SCD_00, Second City Divide, gravel, Glasgow, Manchester, travel, leisure, 2022, Scotland, rough stuff, touring, Whitlee windfarm, Haltwhistle, Hadrian's wall"
 ---

 A week before starting a new job and without any adventures/trips planned I chose [Second City Divide (SCD)](https://www.secondcitydivide.cc/) - a scenic ~600km "all-road" route from Glasgow to Manchester, packed my bags, booked a train ticket and set off.
 SCD has been on my radar for some time and has mostly been gathering dust, as one of those "some day" projects.